Gangster COVID Scammers Undone by Their Own Flashy Posts, Feds Say

 Today’s arrests came just hours before the body of alleged Woo member and rising rap star TDott Woo was scheduled to be borne in a white horse-drawn carriage past his Brooklyn home.
 He was shot to death outside his residence on Feb.
 1, the very day he had signed a recording contract with Million Dollar Music that could have enabled him to live large legitimately.
 The rapper’s funeral is slated for Friday.

 In Feb.
 2020, Pop Smoke, another Brooklyn-born rapper affiliated with Woo was shot and killed by masked gunmen during a home invasion at a Hollywood Hills mansion owned by Real Housewives of Beverly Hills castmember Teddi Mellencamp and her husband.
-Pop Smoke’s posthumous hit single, “The Woo,” was released six months later.
+Pop Smoke’s posthumous hit single, “The Woo,” was released that July.
+A month before his death, Pop Smoke had been arrested on charges of stealing a $375,000 Rolls-Royce.

-Last year, 34 alleged members of the Woo gang and their rivals, the Choo gang, were named in a 122-count indictment on attempted murder, rape, conspiracy, assault, and weapons charges.
+Last year, 34 alleged members of the Woo gang and a rival group, the Choo gang, were named in a 122-count indictment on attempted murder, rape, conspiracy, assault, and weapons charges.